frier-sam/vtemplate/README.md

 # vtemplate

 A python library to create a structured directories for different kinds of projects

+This created for structuring of projects inside virtusa all projects are roughlt divided into 4 catogeries and a specific structure in proposed for eash.
+This library help creating the strcuture of one of the 4 kind as specified

 ## Installation
 This can be installed with pip